 What Kids Need: Family Support

 In this series, I will talk about what kids need in their life.
-What needs to be there for them to develop strong character and, reliable resiliency in their life?
+What needs to be there for them to develop strong character and reliable resiliency in their life?
 Today I want to talk about family support.
-Family support is critical and according to research, only 57% of kids report feeling like they have family support.
+Family support is critical, and according to research, only 57% of kids report feeling like they have family support.
 What does this look like when it is at its best?

 Fourth, spend time one on one with your child.
-By taking time with them one on the one you learn more about them, have a chance to make the most difference in their lives.
-I had a paper route for many years when I was young, from eight years old into high school when I took a job.
+By taking time with them one on the one, you learn more about them, have a chance to make the most difference in their lives.
+I had a paper route for many years when I was young, from eight years into high school when I took a job.
 I remember my mom helping me count money, talking to me, and helping to select coins for my coin collection, which I still have today.
 Occasionally she would sit with me and talk to me, holding me and helping me to feel so safe and calm.
-It is a peace that I’ve never know since to that degree, and I sure wish that it would have lasted longer.
-Take time one-on-one with your kids, and enjoy their unique personality, support it, encourage them to develop their strengths, not just offer cautions about life.
+It is a peace that I’ve never known since to that degree, and I sure wish that it would have lasted longer.
+Take time one-on-one with your kids, enjoy their unique personality, support it, encourage them to develop their strengths, not just offer cautions about life.

 Yours for Better Parenting,